Climate Change and Recent Extreme Events

 Michael Wehner, an extreme weather researcher at Lawrence Berkeley National Laboratory, described his reaction to the Pacific Northwest heatwave in June as “astonished”.

 Researchers expected this type of event to happen later this century.
-Wehner is a climate researcher who believes that this kind of heatwave would not occur without anthropogenic climate change.
+Wehner is a climate researcher who believes this heatwave would not occur without anthropogenic climate change.

-When asked whether climate change is happening faster than expected, Daniel Swain, a climate scientist at the University of California, Los Angeles says answered in the negative.
-Talking to the Grist, he says that “we’ve underestimated the impacts on some of the changes that were actually fairly well predicted.”
+When asked whether climate change is happening faster than expected, Daniel Swain, a climate scientist at the University of California, Los Angeles, answered negatively.
+Talking to the Grist, he says that “we’ve underestimated the impacts on some of the changes that were fairly well predicted.”

-In a Q&A with Grist, Swain was asked whether these extreme events align with what climate scientists have been predicting.
+In a Q&A with Grist, Swain was asked whether these extreme events align with climate scientists’ predictions.

-He says that climate scientists have long been predicting that extreme events will happen due to climate change, and it’s the magnitude of these events that has surprised some of them but overall, these events are not completely scientifically surprising.
+He says that climate scientists have long been predicting that extreme events will happen due to climate change, and the magnitude of these events has surprised some of them.
+Still, overall, these events are not entirely scientifically surprising.
 He added:

 “Although the 1 to 1.3 degree of warming might not seem a lot to planetary scientists and those who study extreme events, this represents an enormous shift in the mean state of things.
-Adding that this shift in temperature could bring significant changes in other places like the Arctic, tropics, island nations, or the middle of a big continent.”
+This shift in temperature could bring significant changes to other places like the Arctic, tropics, island nations, or the middle of a big continent.”

 Did climate models fail to capture the extreme events?